evanart/evanart/wp-content/plugins/pb-responsive-images/readme.txt

 * Initial public release!

 == Upgrade Notice ==

+= 1.4 =
+Bug fixes for IE and IIS compatibility, and WordPress debug warnings, and serving out of a WordPress subdirectory install.

 = 1.3 =
 Bug fixes for older IE browser compatibility, and specific image high res media queries.